Fifth Third Bank: Post-merger and current day operations

+Merger with Comerica Bank

 On October 6, 2025, Fifth Third announced that it signed a definitive agreement to acquire Comerica Bank for $10.9 billion.
 If approved by regulators, the all-stock deal is expected to close in March 2026; existing Fifth Third shareholders would own about 73% of the combined company, and existing Comerica shareholders would own about 27%.
 The combined entity would be the ninth-largest bank in the United States, and is reportedly expected to phase out the Comerica brand by 2027.

+In December 2025, Crain's Detroit Business reported that 30 Fifth Third locations, primarily in Michigan, are expected to close in 2026 if the acquisition is completed.

+On February 1, 2026, Fifth Third and Comerica Bank merged and created the ninth-largest U.S. Bank with about $294 billion in assets.
+Fifth Third will now operate in 17 of the 20 fastest-growing large markets in the country, including key regions in the Southeast, Texas and California, while solidifying its leadership in the Midwest, the company said in a news release.

+It was announced in June 2026 that the company finalized its list of Michigan branch closures, confirming that 75 locations would shut down by September; of those closing, 55 locations were formerly of Comerica Bank.
+After the closures, 227 branches will still be in operation.